raspberrypi/rp2350_hacking_challenge_2/README.md

 Welcome to the *second* Raspberry Pi RP2350 hacking challenge!

+## Update October 31st 2025
+We've not received a winning submission yet, but we know of some teams and individuals still working on the challenge so we've decided to extend the deadline for submissions till the end of 2025.
+The prize remains unchanged at $20,000.
+Happy hacking!

+## Updated 8th Aug 2025 to clarify scope.

 Watch our quick explainer video:

-Updated 8th Aug 2025 to clarify scope.

 [![](assets/video.png)](https://hextree.io/rp2350-hacking-challenge-2)